marianahiroki/CS-SQL-Practice-Exercises/README.md

 Description:

-This repository contains a collection of SQL exercises completed during my comprehensive Bootcamp on SQL.
+This repository contains a collection of SQL exercises completed during my comprehensive L3 Data Essential Skills Bootcamp in 2023.
 The exercises cover a range of topics, including data querying, manipulation, and database management.
 Each exercise is documented in Jupyter Notebooks, providing hands-on practice with SQL queries and database interactions.
 Dive into this repository to explore my learning journey and proficiency in SQL through these exercises.

 Contents: